grafana/mimir/docs/sources/architecture/alertmanager.md

 ## Alertmanager UI

-The Mimir Alertmanager exposes the same web UI as the Prometheus Alertmanager.
-Each tenant can access their own Alertmanager UI at the `/alertmanager` endpoint.
+The Mimir Alertmanager exposes the same web UI as the Prometheus Alertmanager at the `/alertmanager` endpoint.

-For a complete reference of Alertmanager endpoints, refer to [HTTP API]({{<relref "../api/_index.md" >}}).
+When running Grafana Mimir with multi-tenancy enabled, the Alertmanager requires that any HTTP request includes the tenant ID header.
 Tenants only see alerts sent to their Alertmanager.

+For a complete reference of the tenant ID header and Alertmanager endpoints, refer to [HTTP API]({{<relref "../api/_index.md" >}}).

+The HTTP path prefix for the UI and HTTP API is configurable:

+- `-http.alertmanager-http-prefix` configures the path prefix for Alertmanager endpoints.
+- `-alertmanager.web.external-url` configures the source URLs generated in Alertmanager alerts and where to fetch web assets from.

+### Using a reverse proxy

+When using a reverse proxy, ensure that you configure the HTTP path appropriately:

+- Set `-http.alertmanager-http-prefix` to match the proxy path in your reverse proxy configuration.
+- Set `-alertmanager.web.external-url` to the URL served by your reverse proxy.

 ## Horizontal scalability